facebook/react-native/CONTRIBUTING.md

 <!-- START: GitHub Issues -->
 # GitHub Issues

-We use GitHub issues to track public bugs.
+We use GitHub issues to track bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

 ## Security Bugs